 Central Park is a big, big space.
 YUGE.
-It is the most-visited urban park in the United States as well as one of the most-filmed locations in the world.
-Established in 1857 on 778 acres of city-owned land, landscape architect Frederick Law Olmsted and architect Calvert Vaux won in 1858 a design competition to improve and expand the park.
-Construction began that same year, and the park was initially opened to the public in the winter of 1858.
+It is the most-visited urban park in the United States and one of the most filmed locations in the world.
+It was established in 1857 on 778 acres of city-owned land.
+Landscape architect Frederick Law Olmsted and architect Calvert Vaux won in 1858 a design competition to improve and expand the park.
+Construction began that same year, and the park initially opened to the public in the winter of 1858.
 During the Civil War, the park was expanded northward, and in 1873 was enlarged to its current size of 843 acres.

 We’re partial to the entire 843 acres, but if you’re short on time and need guidance about what to see, we’ve broken it down to some must-see spots.

-Bethesda Terrace & Fountain is a magnificent gathering place that is the only formal architectural setting on Central Park.
-The walls and pillars of the terrace are adorned with intricate sculptures depicting the seasons and the times of a day.
+Bethesda Terrace & Fountain is a magnificent gathering place that is the only formal architectural setting in Central Park.
+The walls and pillars of the terrace are adorned, intricate sculptures depicting the seasons and the times of the day.
 The terrace’s arcade features a ceiling made of beautiful tiles.
 Many street musicians have found a venue here and play for passing resident explorers and tourists alike.
 The Bethesda Fountain is often referred to as the “Angel of the Waters.”

 The Model Boat Pond is a favorite spot for folks of all ages to have fun in the sun operating miniature remote-controlled sailboats, a New York City tradition for almost 140 years.

-The Central Park Carousel is a gorgeous vintage carousel located at the southern end of the park, near East 65th Street.
+The Central Park Carousel is a gorgeous vintage carousel located at the park’s southern end, near East 65th Street.
 A ride on the carousel will cost you three bucks a pop.

-The Gothic-style Belvedere Castle looks as though it’s rising out of the mist, or sun, as the case may be.
-This majestic structure is a favorite of locals and tourists alike and houses the Henry Luce Nature Observatory featuring nature exhibits inside the castle and offering bird-watching kits, usable through the entire park.
+The Gothic-style Belvedere Castle looks like it’s rising out of the mist or sun, as the case may be.
+This majestic structure is a favorite of locals and tourists alike and houses the Henry Luce Nature Observatory featuring nature exhibits inside the castle and offering bird-watching kits usable through the entire park.

-The Lake is a large man-made body of water that acts as a centerpiece and anchor of Central Park.
-At its eastern tip are the Boathouse Restaurant and the kiosk where you can rent rowboats to take a ride on the water.
-The lake is spanned by the celebrated cast-iron Bow Bridge, beyond which you can view the iconic New York City skyline.
+The Lake is a sizeable human-made body of water that acts as a centerpiece and anchor of Central Park.
+At its eastern tip are the Boathouse Restaurant and the kiosk; rent rowboats to take a ride on the water.
+The celebrated cast-iron Bow Bridge spans the Lake; you can view the iconic New York City skyline.

 The Central Park Zoo is a family-friendly spot.
 It’s small for a zoo, just 6.5-acres, and comprised of naturalistic environments instead of cages.
 The zoo is not free, however, like most of Central Park.
 Tickets for adults cost $18; $13 for children; and $15 for seniors.